james-jory/segment-personalize-workshop/exercise4/README.md

 This is also where you may see a permissions error - this most likely means that you entered an incorrect external id, or an incorrect IAM role ID.
 Check those, and try sending a test event again.

-41. Click on Sources > personas-event-source.
+41. In your Segment workspace, click on Sources > personas-event-source.
 42. Select the Debugger tab.
 43. Your Lambda should have sent an event with product recommendations into your source: